 Applicants whose native language is not English must submit scores from the TOEFL or MELAB exam.
 NOTE: Applicants who have earned a degree from an institution where the language of instruction is English and within a country where that native language is English are exempt from this requirement.
 Please contact the Doctoral Office if you wish to receive confirmation of your exemption.

-Applicants in Social Work and Anthropology, Psychology, or Sociology MUST submit the appropriate supplemental form with your online application.
+Applicants in Social Work and Anthropology, Psychology, or Sociology will complete the appropriate supplemental form with your online application.
+Examples are below.
 All applicants must submit the social work supplemental form:

 |Social Work (Primary)||Social Work faculty interests and research|